-- Proteins - to make vegetable soup even more filling, add cooked tempeh, vegan ground beef, beans, or other vegan meats to the finished soup.
+- Proteins - to make vegetable soup even more filling, add cooked tempeh, vegan ground beef, tofu chorizo, beans, or other vegan meats to the finished soup.
 Or bump up the amount of vegetable broth and add red lentils, TVP, or soy curls to the Instant Pot before cooking.

 A 6-quart Instant Pot should also be large enough for this volume of soup.

 If you have a smaller pressure cooker you'll need to adjust the ingredient amounts accordingly.